Scotland star praises ‘perfect’ Rangers teen as she marks milestone

 “We’ve got a lot of youth that has came through.
 Kirsty Maclean came on tonight and I thought some of the balls she played through were perfect.
 You want to have those players coming in and slotting in as if they’ve been here for a long time.

-“We’ve had injuries this camp and obviously we didn’t have Erin (Cutbert) at the start - but we are more than capable.
+“We’ve had injuries this camp and obviously we didn’t have Erin (Cuthbert) at the start - but we are more than capable.
 That’s why we have a big squad and we need everyone.

 “We’ve shown on Friday (in the 2-1 defeat to England) that we can compete with the best and we’re disappointed tonight to only come away with a draw - again that shows the progression but it also shows we still have a little bit to go.